When The Seeds Fall: Becky Warnock

 “I love that the garden explores the connection between collective wellbeing and nature.
 It’s rooted in the understanding that mental health, like physical health, fluctuates continuously and requires upkeep, just like a garden needs care and nurture.” says Becky.

-Resulting images will feature in the eleventh edition of the biennial Photo Fringe festival this October, with outdoor exhibitions in Moulsecoomb and Brighton beach.
+Resulting images feature in the eleventh edition of the biennial Photo Fringe festival, October, with outdoor exhibitions directly outside the forest garden on Moulsecoomb Railway station as well as in the thoroughfare of Rainbow Square at Brighton beach.
+We hope that more people will discover the good work by MFGWP.

-Another product of Garden Estate will be a learning resource for local school children, drawing attention to food production, local community gardens and the role photography storytelling plays with gardening, wellbeing and campaigning for a greener planet.
+There will also be a learning resource for local school children, drawing attention to food production, local community gardens and the role photography storytelling plays with gardening, wellbeing and campaigning for a greener planet.

 About Becky Warnock